Tapio Yli-Karro

 Hannu Tapio Yli-Karro (born 11 October 1953, Rauma) is a Finnish former football referee.
 He was a FIFA listed international assistant referee from 1990 to 1998.

 Yli-Karro officiated 23 international matches, 16 matches at the UEFA club competitions and several youth internationals.
-He was appointed as an assistant referee to the 1994 FIFA World Cup, 1993 FIFA World Youth Championship and 1994 Gulf Cup of Nations.
+He was appointed as an assistant referee to the 1994 FIFA World Cup, 1993 FIFA World Youth Championship and 12th Arabian Gulf Cup.
 Yli-Karro and Arne Eriksson are the only Finnish referees at World Cup finals so far.

 He lives in Western Finnish town Rauma and is working as a headmaster on a high school at Säkylä municipality.